marwern/PLCreX/docs/source/fbd2st.rst

-FBD-to-ST Transpiler
+FBD-to-ST Compiler
 =====

 .. fbd2st:

-The FBD-to-ST Transpiler translates FBDs stored in PLCopen XML format into ST POUs.
+The FBD-to-ST Compiler translates FBDs stored in PLCopen XML format into ST POUs.
 The user can additionally run a static code analysis with IEC Checker.
-Print help of FBD-to-ST Transpiler with ``COMMAND`` ``fbd2st`` and ``[OPTIONS]`` ``--help`` to see all features and usage:
+Print help of FBD-to-ST Compiler with ``COMMAND`` ``fbd2st`` and ``[OPTIONS]`` ``--help`` to see all features and usage:

 .. code-block:: console